thomasnield/rxkotlinfx-tornadofx-demo/README.md

 # RxKotlinFX/TornadoFX Demo

-This is a fully-featured demo showcasing [TornadoFX](https://github.com/edvin/tornadofx) used in conjunction with [RxKotlinFX](https://github.com/thomasnield/RxKotlinFX) to build a desktop application.
+This is a fully-featured demo showcasing [TornadoFX](https://github.com/edvin/tornadofx) used in conjunction with [RxKotlinFX](https://github.com/thomasnield/RxKotlinFX) to build a complex CRUD desktop application.
 It only took me two nights to build.

 This is an [RxJava](https://github.com/ReactiveX/RxJava)-driven application.
 A temporary backing database is stored in-memory using [SQLite](https://www.sqlite.org/), and [RxKotlin-JDBC](https://github.com/thomasnield/rxkotlin-jdbc) is used to reactively query and write to it.